Preventing the spread of the coronavirus through self quarantine and self isolation

 Some people have been preparing just in case.

-“Staying home, my kids are home schooled and I just went out and bought food and typical things and hopefully everyone can stay safe,” said Jessica Velez of Agawam.
+“Staying home, my kids are home schooled and I just went out and bought food and typical things and hopefully everyone can stay safe,” Jessica Velez of Agawam told 22News.

 If you start to display symptoms you should stay inside and away from others.